iamneo-production/103e4d5d-338a-450d-bf0c-8a8c6901b1f8/README.md

 ```
 > This will start the development server and you should be able to see your project running at [`http://localhost:8081`](http://localhost:8081) in your browser.

-# AQI
+# AQI Prediction
 ## Data Source:
 We used the AQI data provided by Telangana State Pollution Control Board.

 #### Link : https://tspcb.cgg.gov.in/Pages/Envdata.aspx

 ## Data Preprocessing
-We compiled the data collected from the Telangana State Pollution Control Board, remove anomalities from it and filled missing data using interpolation.
+We compiled the data collected from the Telangana State Pollution Control Board, remove anomalities from it, filled missing data using interpolation and preprocessed it to convert it into time series data.

 #### Link of AQI Dataset file : [AQI Data.csv](https://github.com/iamneo-production/103e4d5d-338a-450d-bf0c-8a8c6901b1f8/blob/main/AQI/AQI%20Data.csv)